orkunkaraduman/p5-Object-Base/README.md

 Object::Base provides blessed and thread-shared(with :shared attribute) object with in **new** method. **new** method can be used as a constructor and overridable in derived classes. **new()** should be called in derived class constructors to create and bless self-object.

-Derived classes own module automatically uses strict, warnings, threads, threads::shared with using Object::Base.
+Derived classes own module automatically uses threads, threads::shared, strict, warnings with using Object::Base.
+If Perl is not built to support threads; it uses forks, forks::shared instead of threads, threads::shared.
+Object::Base should be loaded as first module.

 Import parameters of Object::Base, define parent classes of derived class.
 If none of parent classes derived from Object::Base or any parent isn&#39;t defined, Object::Base is automatically added in parent classes.

 Attributes define read-write accessors binded value of same named key in objects own hash if attribute names is valid subroutine identifiers.
-Otherwise, attribute is special to get new features into class.
+Otherwise, attribute is class feature to get new features into class.

 Attributes;

 - Lvaluable
 - Inheritable
 - Overridable
+- Redefinable
+- Thread-Safe

 Examples;